msalehhayat-70/AgroSmart/README.md

 *   **Payment Gateway:** **Razorpay** for secure and reliable in-app payment processing.
 *   **Location Services:** **Google Play Services** for fetching the user's location for weather data.

-## 🚀 Setup and Installation

-To get this project running on your local machine, follow these steps:

-1.  **Clone the repository:**